 So you wanna study for the ATI TEAS® Math section?
 Awesome!
-Right here is a whole buncha ATI TEAS Math prep tips so that you can get your studying nailed down… plus a breakdown of the exact TEAS study curriculum recommended for you.
+In this guide, you’ll find a bunch hof ATI TEAS Math prep tips so that you can get your studying nailed down… plus a breakdown of the exact TEAS study curriculum recommended for you.

 Let’s jump in. 🙌